ecsdigital/cars-frontend-test/README.md

 ## The Epic

-"As a User, I would like to be able to add, retrieve, update and remove cars to an existing RESTFul API."
+"As a User, I would like a UI to be able to add, retrieve, update and remove cars to an existing RESTFul API."

 ## Stories